-The above premises, known locally as Dooley’s Corner, was once the White Hart Inn, a famous hostelry where, from the middle window on the first floor (above the door), Daniel O'Connell, "The Liberator" addressed a crowded square.
+The above premises, known locally as Dooley’s Corner, was once the White Hart Inn - owned by the Egan Family (mentioned in the article, a famous hostelry where, from the middle window on the first floor (above the door), Daniel O'Connell, "The Liberator" addressed a crowded square.
 The street from here rises up in from the premises along Castle Street forming a natural amphitheatre.
 It is said that his voice rang out loud and clear around the town.
 It is estimated that a crowd of over five thousand listened to him talk.
 The first public conveyance from Dublin to Limerick, via Roscrea, stopped here in 1760.
 At that time the stagecoach journey took four days; later on, the journey was reduced to three days.
 Road travel was speeded up a lot by Charles Bianconi who used this Inn as a stop on the journey.
 His charge was “a penny farthing per mile”.

 The Freeman’s Journal of July 1st 1828 has this account of O’Connell’s progress through the county from which this snippet referring to Roscrea is taken:

 The Freeman’s Journal